Anti-Trump protests complicate start of his presidency

 From corporate boardrooms to the halls of Congress, Trump is facing an unprecedented effort to disrupt even the most basic of his presidential functions.
-It's an evolving, largely grass-roots effort that aims to follow Trump and his potential supporters everywhere they go — and there some early signs that it's having an impact.
+It's an evolving, largely grass-roots effort that aims to follow Trump and his potential supporters everywhere they go — and there are early signs that it's having an impact.

 The Trump name alone is enough to spark outrage.
 There are plans for a mass "mooning" of Trump Tower in Chicago.
 Boycotts are underway of companies that sell Ivanka Trump's clothing line or advertise on NBC's "Celebrity Apprentice," where Trump has remained an executive producer.